SniffCatDB/T-Pot-To-SniffCat/README.md

 ## 🎯 Key Features
 ✅ Support for **Cowrie**, **Dionaea**, and **Honeytrap** honeypots (more planned).
-✅ Intelligent reporting mechanism with a minimum **20-minute cooldown**, effectively eliminating duplicate reports.
+✅ Reporting mechanism with a minimum **20-minute cooldown**, preventing multiple reports of the same IP address.
 ✅ Automatic assignment of abuse categories based on the detected attack type.
 ✅ Full support for bulk reporting when API limits are reached.
 ✅ Protection mechanisms against buffer overflow and data loss.